bizlett/wedding-rsvp/README.md

 * To know who will be attending the wedding.
 * To get all guests food options and dietary requirements.
-* To get this information in a timely manner at least 2 weeks before the wedding date - there needs to be a cut off point for editing information.
+* To get this information in a timely manner at least 2 weeks before the wedding date.
 * To have this information in an easily exportable and shareable format.
 * To provide guests with information about the wedding.